pulkitgarg12345/prefab.MobileTrunk/README.md

     ```console
         export PYTHONPATH=$PYTHONPATH:"/path to binary folder/plugin/SofaPython3/lib/python3/site-packages":"/path to binary folder/plugin/STLIB/lib/python3/site-packages":"/usr/local/lib/python3.8/dist-packages":"/path to binary folder/plugin/SoftRobots/share/sofa/examples/SoftRobots/sofaros"
     ```

+Now you can source your .bashrc file with the command:
+    ```console
+        source ~/.bashrc
+    ```

+And run the command:
+    ```console
+        runSofa
+    ```
+If everything went well, you should see the Sofa GUI appear.

+Now, click on the *Edit* button and go to *Plugin Manager*.
+Then click on *Add*.
+A window will appear.
+You need to navigate to the directory where the binary files are located.
+Go to the *plugins* directory, then to *ArticulatedSystemPlugin*, and then to *lib*.
+There, you will find a file named *libArticulatedSystemPlugin.so*.
+Click on *Open*.

+Repeat the same procedure to add the *.so* files for the *SofaPython3* plugin.

 Install *ROS* and set up working space
 --------------------------------------